brzepkowski/brzepkowski.github.io/cv.md

 ### Education

 ------------ | -------------
-Engineering studies in *Computer Science*, Faculty of Fundamental Problems of Technology | 2013-2017 Content in the first column | Content in the second column
+Engineering studies in *Computer Science*,           Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology, | 2013-2017
+Content in the first column | Content in the second column